mondaiarimasen/Cryo-Data-Acquisition/README.txt

           'shifting' graph (x-axis is fixed length so plot moves to always show most recent data; how recent is user-decided)

+  - cryo-clientCooling.py
+        > client side to socket communication to send live the flow rate to main computer to display on webpage

+  - cryo-serverCooling.py
+        > server side to socket communication
+        > receives flow rate and updates cryo-Environment-Data.dat so that webpage can display it

 *****************************************************************************
 III.
 Comments